mcarr823/pi-tv-streamer/install/services/Kodi.md

 eg. If you watch videos on a Raspberry Pi, but store them on a NAS or home server, and both devices run Kodi.

-The native application is suitable for either case.
+The desktop application is suitable for either case.
 It doesn't matter if the videos are on your device or if they're hosted elsewhere, it'll work either way.

 ## Web Version